wrahool/coexposuRe/README.md

 `coexposuRe` provides two main functions:

 1. `simulate_single_network`: generates a single co-exposure network by specifying certain parameter values
-2. `simulate_analyze_networks`: generates multiple networks with the same parameters as above, but with different values of the randomizing parameter, and then analylzes them
+2. `analyze_simulated_networks`: generates multiple networks with the same parameters as above, but with different values of the randomizing parameter, and then analylzes them

-For details check `?simulate_single_network` and `?simulate_analyze_networks`
+For details type `?simulate_single_network` and `?analyze_simulated_networks`

 ## Citation